-On July 1, 2008, Mr. Kanzer resigned his position as Chief Executive Officer, but remained as Chairman of the Board.
+On July 1, 2008, Mr. Kanzer resigned his position as Chief Executive Officer, but continues to serve as the Company's Chairman on a full time basis.

-Also on July 1, 2008, the Company's Board of Directors appointed Nicholas Stergis (the then Vice Chairman of the

-Board and former Chief Operating Officer of the Company's Effective Pharmaceuticals subsidiary) as Chief Executive Officer and approved his compensation package, which increased Mr. Stergis's annual cash compensation from \$150,000 per annum to \$195,000 per annum salary, and included a six month severance clause.
+Also on July 1, 2008, the Company's Board of Directors appointed Nicholas Stergis (the then Vice Chairman of the Board and former Chief Operating Officer of the Company's Effective Pharmaceuticals subsidiary) as Chief Executive Officer and approved his compensation package, which increased Mr. Stergis's annual cash compensation from \$150,000 per annum to \$195,000 per annum salary, and included a six month severance clause.
 Mr. Stergis was also eligible for a bonus at the discretion of the Board of Directors.
 The Company also granted him a ten year option to purchase 800,000 shares of the Company's common stock, exercisable at \$0.72 per share, with one-quarter of the options vesting immediately, and the remainder vesting quarterly in equal increments over three years.
 The fair value of the options totaled \$576,000 and was determined using the Black-Scholes model with the following assumptions: expected dividend yield of 0%, expected volatility of 225.79%, risk free interest rate of 3.95% and an expected life of 10 years.